ADVERTISEMENT

 3. The grantee may be another party (Eli Owen, in this case) to whom the land was transferred.
 Many warrantees sold or gave their grants to others, rather than occupy the land themselves.

-A county recorder’s office (an office of the courthouse) usually records deeds.
+Unlike federal land patents, deeds are not centrally located.
+Rather, they were recorded in the county that had jurisdiction over the property at the time, usually at the county recorder’s office (an office of the courthouse).
 Old deeds may still be there, or they may have been sent to a state archive or other repository.

-The deed will be recorded in the county that had jurisdiction over the property at that time.
-If you’re unsure of the right county to search in, consult one of the references in the Toolkit, such as Land and Property Research in the United States by E. Wade Hone (Ancestry).
-Even if the county boundaries moved later, the deed would’ve stayed in the county that recorded it.
+If you are unsure of the right county to search in, consult references such as Land and Property Research in the United States by E. Wade Hone (Ancestry).
+Even if the county boundaries moved later, the deed would have stayed in the county that recorded it.

 If you’re not sure where your family lived, check US census records and city directories for clues.
 Once you have an address, use a source such as Redbook: American State, County and Town Sources or the online Atlas of Historical County Boundaries to determine if the boundaries have changed.
 The more background information you have, the easier it’ll be to find family deeds.
 Follow these tips:

 Your best bet for finding deeds is to run a place search for the county in FamilySearch’s online catalog.
 Look for deed records listed under “Land and Property.”
-If FamilySearch has digitized the records, the listing will link to the collection on the free FamilySearch.org.
+If FamilySearch has digitized the records, the listing will link to the collection.
+Note that some collections may only be viewed at FamilySearch Centers.

 Deed indexes have columns for the grantee’s and grantor’s names, date of recording (which may or may not be the date of the transaction), type of transaction, volume and page number of the original deed, and the property location.

-Most indexes aren’t strictly alphabetical, but are grouped more or less chronologically by the first letter or two of the surname.
+Most indexes are not strictly alphabetical, but are grouped more or less chronologically by the surname’s first one or two letters.
 This makes sense given how the indexes were created: Names were entered on the appropriate page over time as transactions occurred, or periodically in groups.
 Look through all the entries for the letter of the alphabet you’re seeking to find names that may be out of place or misfiled.

 Record the index information for the deed(s) you need on the free downloadable grantee and grantor index forms.

-If you’re using microfilm, look at the roll with the deed volume you need.
+If you are using microfilm, look at the roll with the deed volume you need.
 At the courthouse, pull the deed book.
-If you’re mailing a request for the deed to a county courthouse, check online or call for any fees and instructions.
-Include the information you found in the index, or if you couldn’t find an index, provide the name of the grantor and/or grantee, the transaction date and the location of the land.
+If you are mailing a request for the deed to a county courthouse, check online or call for any fees and instructions.
+Include the information you found in the index, or if you could not find an index, provide the name of the grantor and/or grantee, the transaction date and the location of the land.

 Sample deed record